thephpleague/oauth2-server-bundle/docs/index.md

             # Whether to enable access token saving to persistence layer (default to true)
             persist_access_token: true

+            # Whether to revoke refresh tokens after they were used for all grant types (default to true)
+            revoke_refresh_tokens: true

         resource_server:      # Required

             # Full path to the public key file